contentstack/marketplace-dam-boilerplate-app/README.md

 ```
 The webpack server will start at port 1268.

-## Contexts
+## Providers (Use of React's Contexts)

-- `<MarketplaceAppContext>`: The MarketplaceAppProvider initializes the Contentstack App SDK and shares its instance and configuration across components using the useContext hook, eliminating the need for prop drilling.
+- `<MarketplaceAppProvider>`: The MarketplaceAppProvider uses `MarketplaceAppContext` and initializes the Contentstack App SDK and shares its instance and configuration across components using the useContext hook, eliminating the need for prop drilling.

-- `<AppConfigContext>`:
+- `<AppConfigProvider>`:
-The AppConfigProvider generates dynamic state values based on the rootConfig's configuration and manages installation data, providing centralized state accessible via the useContext hook for child components.
+The AppConfigProvider uses `AppConfigContext` and generates dynamic state values based on the rootConfig's configuration and manages installation data, providing centralized state accessible via the useContext hook for child components.

-- `<ConfigStateContext>`: The ConfigStateProvider handles local state management for ConfigScreen UI Location, accessed by sub-components.
+- `<ConfigStateProvider>`: The ConfigStateProvider uses `ConfigStateContext` and handles local state management for ConfigScreen UI Location, accessed by sub-components.

-- `<CustomFieldContext>`: The CustomFieldProvider consolidates the management of state and rendering data, distributing it to multiple child components.
+- `<CustomFieldProvider>`: The CustomFieldProvider uses `CustomFieldContext` and consolidates the management of state and rendering data, distributing it to multiple child components.
 It is responsible for both retrieving and updating this data.

 ## Hooks